Kim Hyun-joong: 2012: Japanese debut and overseas promotions

 On January 25, 2012, Kim released his first Japanese single album, "Kiss Kiss / Lucky Guy," which was certified gold in Japan.
 In May, his First Impact concert DVD sold 16,000 copies in its first week of release, taking the number one spot on the Oricon DVD Chart.
 This was the first time a South Korean artist had taken the number one spot, and a second time a foreign artist had taken the number one spot on the chart.

-Kim later held his Kim Hyun-joong Fan Meeting Tour 2012 for his album promotions, making stops in Singapore, Hong Kong, Taiwan, China and Thailand.

 In March 2012, Kim was appointed the honorary ambassador for United Nation's Korean Campaign on Contributions to Social Welfare.

 Kim released his second Japanese single album "Heat" on July 4.
 The album was Japan's third best-selling album in July, selling 196,850 copies, which earned Kim his second consecutive gold certification.

 The following month, in August, Kim won Best Asian Artist at the 2012 Asia Song Festival.
 On December 12, Kim released Unlimited, his first full-length Japanese album, which included Japanese versions of "Break Down" and "Lucky Guy".
 It topped the Oricon Daily Chart and reached number 3 on the Weekly Chart.

-Madame Tussauds unveiled a wax figure of Kim in December.
+Madame Tussauds unveiled a wax figure of Kim in December 2018.